wandb/docs/docs/guides/integrations/other/cohere-fine-tuning.md

 ## Log your Cohere fine-tuning results

-To quickly add Cohere fine-tuning logging to your W&B workspace:
+To add Cohere fine-tuning logging to your W&B workspace:

 1. Create a `WandbConfig` with your W&B API key, W&B `entity` and `project` name.
 You can find your W&B API key at https://wandb.ai/authorize